This post is also available in: English Français

-This Vegan & Gluten-Free Lemon Meringue Tart would be in the top 5 of my favourite desserts (even though the list keeps changing all the time).
-The base is slightly crunchy, the tangy lemon custard so creamy, and the sweet meringue …
+This Vegan Lemon Meringue Tart is in in the top 5 of my favourite desserts (even though the list keeps changing all the time).
+I love all its different textures, a crunchy base, a tangy and creamy lemon custard, and the sweet meringue … so light and flavourful!

-The combination of textures and flavours will delight your guests most likely not to believe that milk, butter, not even eggs have been invited to the party! 😊
+The combination of textures and flavours will delight your guests most likely not to believe that milk, butter, not even eggs, have been invited to the party! 😊 It is easier than ever to create desserts that not only taste good but also feel wonderful.

 Revisitons … Pâtissons!

-I hope you try and like this recipe, if so let me know!
+I hope you try and like this Vegan Lemon Meringue Tart, if so let me know!
 Share on Pinterest and tag a photo on Instagram #mimies_delicacies so that I can see your lovely creations as well as helping me reach more of you lovely people!
 Merci my friends!

-My take on the classic Lemon Meringue Tart !
+My vegan take on the classic Lemon Meringue Tart.

 - 30 cl soya cream